This post may contain affiliate links, view our disclaimer for details.

 Ingredients

-- Vegan Butter: This is the base for our rich, fudgy brownies, providing moisture and depth of flavor.
-I used Earth Balance Buttery Sticks.
+This is the base for our rich, fudgy brownies, providing moisture and depth of flavor.
+I love Violife Vegan Butter Sticks.
 Learn which vegan butter brands are the best for baking here!

-- Vegan Semi-Sweet Chocolate Chips: These not only contribute to the rich chocolate flavor but are also key to achieving that shiny, crackly top.
-I used Trader Joeโs Semi Sweet Chocolate Chips.
+These contribute to the rich chocolate flavor and are also key to achieving that shiny, crackly top.
+I used Trader Joe’s Semi Sweet Chocolate Chips.

-- Apple Cider or White Vinegar: A secret ingredient that interacts with the baking powder, contributing to the brownieโs texture.
+- Apple Cider or White Vinegar: A secret ingredient that interacts with the leavening, contributing to the brownie’s texture.

 - Baking Powder and Salt: These essentials help the brownies rise and enhance the overall flavor.